lovell/farmhash/README.md

 * `seed1` and `seed2` are integer Numbers to use as seeds.

 Returns a String representing the 64-bit unsigned integer hash value of `input`.

+#### hash32v1(input)

+Legacy function to access v1 of the FarmHash implementation.

+* `input` is the Buffer or String to hash.

+Returns a Number containing the 32-bit unsigned integer v1 hash value of `input`.

 ### Fingerprint